 Perhaps Getting a Rental Agent is a Good Idea

 If all this information has your head spinning, the good news is you’re far from being the first person to feel that way.
-And the even better story is if you wish there were a professional who could guide you through this entire process, that’s precisely what you can get through tenant representation.
+And the even better story is if you wish there were a professional who could guide you through this entire process, that’s precise, what you can get through tenant representation.

-Now that we’ve cleared up the issue of no fee New York City apartments for rent, the next most common question renters have is how much they can expect to pay a brokers fee.
+Now that we’ve cleared up the issue of no fee New York City apartments for rent the next most common question renters have is how much they can expect to pay a brokers fee.
 For a standard lease of six months or longer, 15% of the first annual rent is what you can expect.

 Cons of Choosing a No-Fee Apartment for Rent

 Getting a rental apartment with no broker’s fee attached sounds like a great deal.
 That’s the clear advantage of a no-fee apartment.
 But as with everything, there will be a catch.
 There are usually good reasons why a broker is willing to pay the brokers fee.
-And contacting the landlord directly presents a few difficulties and can lead to some disadvantages.
+And contacting the landlord directly; presents a few difficulties and can lead to some disadvantages.